grutt/udacity-c2-image-filter/README.md

 ### Add an endpoint to handle POST imagetoprocess requests
 It should accept two POST paramaters:
-    image_url: string - a public url of a valid image file
+>    image_url: string - a public url of a valid image file

-    upload_image_signedUrl: string (OPTIONAL) - a url which will allow a PUT request with the processed image It should respond with 422 unprocessable if either POST paramaters are invalid.
+>    upload_image_signedUrl: string (OPTIONAL) - a url which will allow a PUT request with the processed image

+It should respond with 422 unprocessable if either POST paramaters are invalid.

 It should require a token in the Auth Header or respond with 401 unauthorized.

-    The matching token should be saved as an enviornment variable (TIP we broke this out into its own auth.router before, but you can access headers as part of the req.headers within your endpoint block)
+> The matching token should be saved as an enviornment variable

+> (TIP we broke this out into its own auth.router before, but you can access headers as part of the req.headers within your endpoint block)

 It should respond with the image as the body if upload_image_signedUrl is included in the request.

 It should respond with a success message if if upload_image_signedUrl is NOT included in the request.

 ### Refactor your restapi server
 #### Add a request to the image-filter server within the RestAPI POST feed endpoint
-It should include a POST request to the new server (TIP keep the server address and token as enviornment variables) It should overwrite the image in the bucket with the filtered image
+It should include a POST request to the new server (TIP keep the server address and token as enviornment variables)

+It should overwrite the image in the bucket with the filtered image

+### Deploying your system!
+Follow the process described in the course to `eb init` a new application and `eb create` a new enviornment to deploy your image-filter service!

+#### Stand Out
-#### Extra Credit - Postman Integration Tests
+##### Postman Integration Tests
 Try writing a postman collection to test your endpoint.
 Be sure to cover:
-    POST requests with and without tokens
+> POST requests with and without tokens
-    POST requests with valid and invalid paramaters
+> POST requests with valid and invalid paramaters

-### Deploying your system!
-Follow the process described in the course to `eb init` a new application and `eb create` a new enviornment to deploy your image-filter service!
+##### Refactor Data Models
+Try adding another column to your tables to save a separate key for your filtered image.
+Remember, you'll have to rename the file before adding it to S3!

+##### (ADVANCED) Refactor Data Models
+Try adding a second OpenCV filter script and add an addtional paramater to select which filter to use as a POST paramater